 Equinix has announced the grand opening of its third data center in Singapore.
 Called SG3, the purpose-built facility is the next block from its existing SG1 data center at Ayer Rajah Crescent.
 With its gross floor area of 385,000 square feet (35,700 sq m) that can house approximately 5,000 cabinets when fully built-up, SG3 is also the company’s largest data center in the Asia-Pacific.

 In its press statement, Equinix said the opening of SG3 will further extend its platform to meet growing demand for interconnection and data center services in Singapore and the region.
-Notably, SG3 has been designed to meet the stringent safety and data security guidelines as specified by the Monetary Authority of Singapore (MAS), which had been highlighted as an area of possible concern for ageing data centers in the region.
+Notably, SG3 has been designed to meet the stringent safety and data security guidelines as specified by the Monetary Authority of Singapore (MAS), which had been highlighted as an area of possible concern for aging data centers in the region.

 In addition, Equinix’s SG3 data center also offers a number of green features such as solar panels to power its external and ancillary areas, and the use of recycled water (NEWater) as a cooling agent.
-Indeed, SG3 was awarded with the Platinum award under the BCA-IDA’s Green Mark for Data Centers scheme that was launched in in 2013.
+Indeed, SG3 was awarded with the Platinum award under the BCA-IDA’s Green Mark for Data Centers scheme that was launched in 2013.

 Lots more cabinets